martinsumner/riak_kv/docs/NextGenReplGuide.md

 `Queue=~w success_count=~w error_count=~w mean_fetchtime_ms=~s mean_pushtime_ms=~s mean_repltime_ms=~s lmdin_s=~w lmdin_m=~w lmdin_h=~w lmdin_d=~w lmd_over=~w`

-The mean_repltime is a measure of the delta between the last-modfied-date on the replicated object and the time the replication was completed - so this may vary if prompting replication via aae_fold or reconciliation.
+The `mean_repltime` is a measure of the delta between the last-modified-date on the replicated object and the time the replication was completed - so this may vary if prompting replication due to real-time changes, reconciliation or seeding.
 The `lmdin_<x>` counts are the counts of replicated objects which were replicated within a second, minute, hour, day or over a day.

-### Configure Full-Sync Reconciliation and Replication (All)
+## Configuration of All-Cluster Reconciliation

+It is commonly most efficient to reconcile all data, rather than partial data.
+If all data is not required, then [per-bucket reconciliation](#configuration-of-per-bucket-reconciliation) can be enabled.
+All-cluster reconciliation is much more common than per-bucket reconciliation in production systems.

+> Within this guide it is assumed that although different reconciling clusters may have `n_val` settings, all data within a given cluster has the same `n_val`.
+It is possible to configure multi-`n_val` all-cluster reconciliation, by varying the `ttaaefs` configuration between nodes - but that is out of scope for this guide.

-To use the full-sync mechanisms, and the operational tools then Tictac AAE must be enabled:
+To use the inter-cluster reconciliation then Tictac AAE must be enabled in `riak.conf` - `tictacaae_active = active`.

-> tictacaae_active = active

-This can be enabled, and the cluster run in 'parallel' mode - when a backend other than leveled is used.
+This can be enabled, and the cluster run in `parallel` mode - when a backend other than leveled is used.
 However, for optimal replication performance Tictac AAE is best run in `native` mode with a leveled backend.
 When enabling Tictac AAE for the first time, it will not be usable by full-sync until all trees have been built.
 Trees will periodically rebuild, and full-sync should continue to operate as expected during rebuilds.

 Full-sync replication requires the existence of source queue definitions and sink worker configurations.
 The same configurations can be used as for real-time replication.
 If there is a need to have only full-sync replication without allowing for real-time replication - then the `block_rtq` keyword can be used instead of `any` on the source queue definition.

-To enable full-sync replication on a cluster, for all the data in the cluster, the following configuration is required on a cluster_a node to full-sync with cluster_b:

-> ttaaefs_scope = all
-> ttaaefs_queuename = cluster_b
-> ttaaefs_queuename_peer = cluster_a
-> ttaaefs_localnval = 3
-> ttaaefs_remotenval = 3
->
-> ttaaefs_cluster_slice = 1

-A node can only be configured to full-sync with one other cluster, so if there is a need to full-sync with multiple clusters, different nodes must use different configurations to point at those different clusters.
-So for the backup cluster, cluster C node 1 would use:

-> ttaaefs_scope = all
-> ttaaefs_queuename = cluster_a
-> ttaaefs_queuename_peer = cluster_c
-> ttaaefs_localnval = 1
-> ttaaefs_remotenval = 3
->
-> ttaaefs_cluster_slice = 3

-Node 2 would use the alternative configuration to peer with Cluster B:

-> ttaaefs_scope = all
-> ttaaefs_queuename = cluster_b
-> ttaaefs_queuename_peer = cluster_c
-> ttaaefs_localnval = 1
-> ttaaefs_remotenval = 3
->
-> ttaaefs_cluster_slice = 3

-Where clusters have different n_vals, these must be configured correctly in the full-sync relationships.
-If two clusters (A and B) both have data with different n_vals (i.e. some buckets are n_val 3, and some buckets are n_val 4) - then different nodes will need different configurations, one set of nodes to perform the n_val 3 full-sync operations, and another set of nodes to perform the n_val 4 configurations.

-It is possible to have scopes for full-sync that are limited by bucket or bucket-type.
-However, when using such limited scopes, the full-sync process cannot use cached aae tress - and so full-sync comparisons, particularly when confirming no deltas exist, may have significantly higher costs than when using the `all` scope.
-Where possible, it is simpler and more efficient to use the `all` scope.

-Then to configure a peer relationship:

-> ttaaefs_peerip = <ip_addr_node1>
-> ttaaefs_peerport = 8087
-> ttaaefs_peerprotocol = pb

-Unlike when configuring a real-time replication sink, each node can only have a single peer relationship with another node in the remote cluster.
-Note though, that all full-sync commands run across the whole cluster.
-If a single peer relationship dies, some full-sync capacity is lost, but other peer relationships between different nodes will still cover the whole data set.
-It is only necessary to have one working peer relationship to confirm clusters are in-sync.
-If there are multiple active peer relationships between two clusters, some simple offset-based scheduling is managed by Riak to space out the full-sync requests - there is no single coordinating scheduler for full-sync within the cluster.
+> In configuration, reconciliation processes are commonly referred to by the initialism `ttaaefs` - TicTac AAE Full-Sync.

+To enable reconciliation an initial configuration is required:

+- `ttaaefs_scope = all`.
+- `ttaaefs_queuename = <queue_name>`;
+  - This is the queue name to be used by the remote cluster when fetching replication events.
+  - When this node discovers a delta between the clusters, and this cluster has the more up-to-date reference, the replication event will be added to the local source replictaion queue under this name.
+- `ttaaefs_queuename_peer = <queue_name>`;
+  - This is the queue name to be used by the local cluster when fetching replication events from the remote cluster.
+  - Adding a queue name makes full-sync bidirectional.
+If this node discovers the remote cluster has a more advanced version, it will send a request to the peer node to queue a replication event for the delta object on the configured queue.
+  - If bidirectional reconciliation is not required, then the queue name should be set to `disabled`.
+- `ttaaefs_localnval = <n_val>`;
+  - The `n_val` to be used on this cluster when comparing to the opposing cluster.
+  - The `n_val` may be different to the remote cluster, but it is preferred to avoid variance in `n_val` within a cluster.
+- `ttaaefs_remotenval = <n_val>`;
+  - The `n_val` to be used on the remote cluster.
+- `ttaaefs_cluster_slice = 1`;
+  - A number between 1 and 4.
+All nodes on the same cluster should be given the same slice number.
+  - Each time period has 4 slots, and clusters will schedule the activity in the slice associated with this number.
+  - When configuring bi-directional replication between clusters, use 1 and 3, or 2 and 4 - as slice numbers for each cluster.
+  - When multiple nodes are configured for reconciliation, time ranges are also sliced so that each node has its own time slice to run its reconciliation work.
+    - Overlapping of reconciliation work is not managed through orchestration, but through allocation of slots based on node number (relative place in the list of nodes) and cluster slice.

+Each node has a single manager for reconciliation - the `riak_kv_ttaaefs_manager`.
+A manager can only have one configuration, it can manage reconciliation with one cluster for one `n_val` (and for one type, either all-cluster or per-bucket).
+If the cluster needs to reconcile with other clusters, or with different settings, then other nodes should handle the alternate configurations.

+> Reconciliation work is based on comparisons between clusters using AAE folds; so a single peer relationship between just two nodes is sufficient to reconcile the whole cluster.
+However, for resilience and capacity reasons, ideally all nodes should be configured with different peer relationships.

+To setup a peer relationship to another cluster, the following configuration is required:

+- `ttaaefs_peerip = <ip_addr>`;
+- `ttaaefs_peerport = <port>`;
+- `ttaaefs_peerprotocol = pb|http`;
+- For security the [settings for real-time replication](#configuration-of-real-time-replication) are used e.g. `repl_cacert_filename` etc.

+The peer will need a schedule to run reconciliation jobs, and is configured by setting:

+- `ttaaefs_autocheck = <checks_per_day>`.
+- `ttaaefs_allcheck.policy = always`.
+- All other checks should normally set to 0;
+  - `ttaaefs_allcheck`, `ttaaefs_hourcheck`, `ttaaefs_daycheck`, `ttaaefs_rangecheck`, `ttaaefs_nocheck`.

+The schedule settings other than `ttaaefs_autocheck` are legacy settings, the intention is that auot checking should be the best policy in almost all scenarios.

+The type of check determines the scope of the comparison to be used should the tree comparison show there to be a delta between the clusters.
+The

 Once there are peer relationships, a schedule is required, and a capacity must be defined.